 Diagnosing Accommodative Dysfunction at Vivid Visions Optometry

-Dr. David Antonyan, our lead optometrist, employs advanced technology for precise diagnosis of Accommodative Dysfunction.
+Dr. David Antonyan, O.D. our lead optometrist, employs advanced technology for precise diagnosis of Accommodative Dysfunction.
 Alongside a comprehensive eye exam, a thorough Binocular Vision Evaluation is essential for accurate diagnosis.

 Treating Accommodative Dysfunction: Personalized and Effective